LarisaLG/Barbershop/README.md

 **Login page:** A username and password are required to log in existing users.
 The user can use the navigation menu or the link under the logo on the home page.
 After a successful login, the user receives a message at the top of the screen and  is redirected to the page with their reservations.
-If the user has no bookings, then he see a message about the absence of orders and an offer to make a reservation.
+If the user has no bookings, then he sees a message about the absence of orders and an offer to make a reservation.

 **Logout page:** Logging out of the account is done through the menu, after which the user is redirected to the logout page where he must confirm his desire to log out of the account.
 After a successful logout, the user is returned to the home page and receives a message at the top of the screen.